redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 But, and this is where the fun starts, we can also apply the same logic to abstracting away other application concerns such as those in the outer 2 layers of our onion.

 Amazingly, there is an open source product available today that does just this!
-It's called [Dapr][dapr] (Distributed Application Runtime) from the Microsoft stable and is currently approaching its 1.0 release (v1.0.0-rc.2).
+It's called [Dapr][dapr] (Distributed Application Runtime).
+It's from the Microsoft stable and is currently approaching its 1.0 release (v1.0.0-rc.2).
 Although it's only a year old, it has a very active community and has come a long way already with many community-built components that interface with a wide variety of popular cloud products.

 Dapr abstracts away IO-related concerns (i.e. those in our _infra_ and _api_ layers) and adds distributed application capabilities.
 If you use Dapr in Kubernetes, it is also implemented as a sidecar: